zaraboy4/university-work/Year-3/Semester-2/Design-Analys_Algorithms/exam_preparation/graphs/README.md

 # Problems on graphs
 ## Problem1
-Cycle detection on an undirected graph
+Cycle detection on graph (directed/undirected)
 ## Problem2
-Cycle detection on a directed graph
-## Problem3
 2-Colouring an undirected graph